LuYF-Lemon-love/fork-llama-recipes/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-#### PyTorch Nightlies
-If you want to use PyTorch nightlies instead of the stable release, go to [this guide](https://pytorch.org/get-started/locally/) to retrieve the right `--extra-index-url URL` parameter for the `pip install` commands on your platform.

 ### Installing
 Llama-recipes provides a pip distribution for easy install and usage in other projects.
 Alternatively, it can be installed from source.